opengeospatial/geopackage/README.md

 About
 -----

-This GitHub repository has been extracted from the Microsoft Word version of the Candidate GeoPackage Standard [version 0.8](https://portal.opengeospatial.org/files/?artifact_id=54838) released for [public comment](http://www.opengeospatial.org/standards/requests/105) on August 6, 2013.
+This GitHub repository was originally extracted from the Microsoft Word version of the Candidate GeoPackage Standard [version 0.8](https://portal.opengeospatial.org/files/?artifact_id=54838) released for [public comment](http://www.opengeospatial.org/standards/requests/105) on August 6, 2013.
 With this repository the OGC invites collaboration and comments directed at the development and enhancement of this candidate standard.

-Based on feedback the final 1.0 specification will likely change, so consider this a work in progress, that you are encouraged to help shape.
-The core working group is particularly interested in making the specification easy to implement, so changes driven by attempted implementations will be given high priority.
+The repo tracks the latest version of the specification as it evolves.
+Pull requests for fixes are appreciated, and new functionality will be considered after 1.0 is finalized (Q1 2014).

 **Editor: Paul Daisey**